Karis-tlg/Minecraft-Backdoor/README.md

 # For educational purposes only.
-Do not use on a server without permission.
+Do not attempt to install on a server you do not own.

 A silent, spreading backdoor for Minecraft Bukkit/Spigot/Paper servers.
 Using the injector is recommended, should you choose to manually backdoor a plugin, you're on your own if you run into problems.

+This is an archived repo, no support will be offered, and no bugs will be fixed.

 ## Requirements:
 * Java 8 runtime.